pilillo/geronzio/README.md

 For long lasting deployments that need to periodically renew the ticket, you can use the k5start utility, for instance:

-`k5start -f keytab.file -u user@REALM -v -k 60 -x`
+`k5start -f keytab.file -u user@REALM -v -K 60 -x`

 Below the full help: